Light Up Your Life Yoga Data Protection Policy Last updated – 31 August 2022

 Updating information held – People informally let me know if their health has changed.
-In addition to this, I will ask people to initial and date their health forms to indicate there is no change, or to fill in a new form if their information has changed, every two years.
+In addition to this, I will ask people to update their health forms every two years.

 When you contact me by phone to ask about classes or yoga therapy, if you tell me your name I store your name and number on my phone.
 My phone is protected by a PIN.